wavefrontHQ/docs/pages/doc/trace_data_details.md

 For performance reasons, Wavefront automatically indexes built-in span tags with low cardinality.
 (A tag with low cardinality has comparatively few unique values that can be assigned to it.)
 So, for example, a tag like `spanId` is not indexed.

 **Note:** Wavefront does not automatically index any custom span tags that you might have added when you instrumented your application.
-If you plan to use a low-cardinality custom span tag in queries, contact Wavefront support to request indexing for that span tag.
+If you plan to use a low-cardinality custom span tag in queries, contact [support@wavefront.com](mailto:support@wavefront.com) to request indexing for that span tag.

 ## Tracing Traffic